LegendaryLeg/Heart-Attack-Prediction/README.md

 # Heart-Attack-Prediction
-Implementation of a Machine Learning Model for Predicting Heart Attacks.
-The model is then imported in Power BI with related graphs and statistical data.
+Heart disease, particularly heart attacks, is one of the leading causes of death globally.
+Our objective is to develop a predictive model that identifies individuals at risk based on demographic, lifestyle, and medical factors.
+The results are then visualized in Power BI for easy interpretation and actionable insight.

 # Table of Contents
 - Project Overview